StanfordAI4HI/ICLR2019_prism/README.md

 # Learning Procedural Abstractions

-This repository provides code to run experiments from,
+This repository provides an implementation of Prism, the hierarchical Bayesian model introduced in,

 **Learning Procedural Abstractions and Evaluating Discrete Latent Temporal Structure**
 Karan Goel and Emma Brunskill
 _ICLR 2019_

-This repository provides an implementation of Prism, the hierarchical Bayesian model introduced in the paper.

 ### Usage